 5. Create a customer feedback system

 A customer experience strategy can’t be complete if you haven’t built an infrastructure where customers can give their feedback.
-It doesn’t matter whether it is negative or positive.
-It is better than no feedback at all.
-It is where you learn whether customers are satisfied or dissatisfied with your customer experience.
+No matter if doesn’t if the feedback is negative or positive, it’s better than no feedback at all.
+Here, you learn whether customers are satisfied or dissatisfied with your customer experience.

-When you have a customer feedback system in place, you can listen, learn and improve.
+When you have a customer feedback system in place, you can listen, learn and improve by tracking small business metrics.
 Internalize their suggestions, and go back and show them that you are taking action.
 Since the world is digital today, you can leverage technology while creating a customer feedback system.